-Over 1,000 gather in central Hong Kong park to call for democracy
+Police fire tear gas to disperse thousands in central Hong Kong

 The “Universal Siege Against Communism” demonstration was the latest in a relentless series of protests against the government since June, when Hong Kongers took to the streets to voice their anger over a now-withdrawn extradition bill.

-The protests, which have since broadened to include demands for universal suffrage and an independent investigation into police handling of the demonstrations, have lost some of their intensity in recent weeks.
+The protests, which have since broadened to include demands for universal suffrage and an independent investigation into police handling of the demonstrations, had lost some of their intensity in recent weeks.

 In an apparent new tactic, police have been showing up ahead of time in riot gear, with officers conducting “stop and search” operations near expected demonstrations.
-A water canon truck and armored jeeps were also visible on central streets on Sunday.

 “Everyone understands that there’s a risk of stop-and-search or mass arrests.
 I appreciate Hong Kong people still come out courageously, despite the risk,” said organizer Ventus Lau.